 - If you’ve created a home network then a networked external hard drive can be used to store all documents in a central location and accessible from other computers on your network.

 - Synchronising files is useful.
-Dropbox is one of my favourite applications and allows you to synchronise files across multiple PCs, access your files online from any computer and, if you purchase the Packrat service for an additional fee, allows unlimited restoration of previously deleted files.
+Dropbox is one of my favourite applications and allows you to synchronise files across multiple PCs, access your files online from any computer and, if you pay for the service, allows restoration of previously deleted files.
 This is useful for your own accidental deletions and also enthusiastic removal of a file you were working on by the client you’re sharing a folder with.

 - Many virtual assistants offer email minding for multiple clients and it can be a challenge to maintain a continuous service if one PC is lost.
 Try not to use POP3 email that downloads all emails to the location you happen to be using.
 You could end up with emails spread out in more than one place.
 One of the best methods of syncing emails is to work with a hosted exchange service so try and persuade your client to have all the emails on their domain hosted this way.
 Many ISPs offer hosted Microsoft exchange for a monthly fee.
 Your inbox and sent items can then be synchronized across multiple devices – your computer, your smartphone etc and it won’t matter where you read or send an email from, every view will be the same.
 The other added benefit is that you’ll then have access to shared calendars and tasks through Outlook.